Skip to content

 How to Choose the Right Structure

 Choosing between a Sole Proprietorship and an S Corporation involves evaluating your business goals, risk tolerance, and financial considerations.
-The decision should be based on a comprehensive assessment of your current business needs and future aspirations.
+The following factors provide a starting point for considering the best structure for your business.

 1. Business Size and Growth Plans: If you anticipate significant growth or require outside investment, an S Corp may be more suitable due to its ability to issue stock and limited liability protection.
-This structure can provide the flexibility needed to scale your business and attract investors.
+S corps provide the flexibility needed to scale your business and attract investors.

 2. Risk Exposure: Consider the level of risk your business faces.
 If your industry or business model involves significant risk, the liability protection offered by an S Corp could be advantageous.
 This protection can be crucial for safeguarding personal assets and providing peace of mind.